Saussky/OzSkate/obsidian/OzSkate Todo's.md

 	- Think shoes need fixing for youth and womens
 - Product images not loading properly on main
 	- - DONE

+Looks like some of lofi stuff isn't actually on sale